terryzhao127/sim-agent/README.md

 ### Details of Sim Agent

-The recorded information of `SimAgent` is:
+The simulated information of `SimAgent` is:

 * `List[_Item] self._items`